Marijuana Cooking With Concentrates: Kief and Hash

 The other consideration when cooking with any kind of cannabis is temperature.
 Remember, THC evaporates at temperatures greater than 392 degrees F. You can cook at temperatures higher than that, as long as the temperature of the food itself doesn’t get that high.

-The Importance of Decarboxylation
+Marijuana Cooking: The Importance of Decarboxylation

-Also you will need to heat or decarboxylate your kief before using in recipes that don’t call for cooking, as the het activates the raw plant’s THC-A (or acid) and turns it into THC.
+Also you will need to heat or decarboxylate your kief before using in recipes that don’t call for cooking, as the heat activates the raw plant’s THC-A (or acid) and turns it into THC.
 Even if you plan on using hash or kief in a recipe that will be cooked, decarbing it can first can up it’s potency.
 A friend lab tested a batch of brownies that had plain kief stirred into the batter as opposed to kief that had been first decarboxylated, and found the latter to be about 30% more potent.
-It’s easy to do, just put your kief or has in an oven proof dish and heat for about 20 minutes at 250 degrees F. Remove from oven, cool and you are ready to use for cooking.
+It’s easy to do, just put your kief or hash in an oven proof dish and heat for about 20 minutes at 250 degrees F. Remove from oven, cool and you are ready to use for cooking.